From Undergraduate Admissions

 A student who has previously taken an ACT or SAT and has a score is strongly encouraged to submit them to us for evaluation.
 We also strongly recommend that all students have a standardized test on file prior to enrollment.
-Without a standardized test, a student will not be considered for scholarships.
 Lack of an SAT or ACT score may also affect meeting Texas Success Initiative exemptions and course placement.

 Yes, Undergraduate Admissions will review any documents that you supplied for the re-evaluation processes.
 For additional questions or to send in documentation please email firstname.lastname@example.org.
 Additionally, if you have questions about submitting documents during this time, please contact your admissions counselor.
 You can find their contact information here.

 Yes, you can upload high school transcripts through the RaiderConnect portal; you can request your high school, college or university to send your documents to us.
 Until further notice, Texas Tech University will also accept documents sent by email to email@example.com Documents such as ACT or SAT scores must be printed from the testing agency website and sent via PDF if you choose this option.
 Additionally, we will accept unofficial transcripts sent to us by email at firstname.lastname@example.org for review.
 We can accept unofficial transcripts and test scores to make preliminary decisions.
 Enrollment at TTU is contingent upon receipt of a final official transcript and test scores from the testing agency.

 To be considered official, the transcript should bear the notarized signature of the school official.
 Until further notice, this requirement is being waived due to the COVID-19 outbreak.